 The Association’s position is that hereditary successors to the Principalities of Carbery and Muskerry may still exist.* And can be found with effort and with agreement among the various descendants of those two houses.
 While the principalities themselves and all subordinate lordships have reverted correctly to the house of MacCarthy Mor, the Association feels that no further regrants of any Carbery or Muskerry stylings should be made.
 The awarding of those lordships, offices, etc. are properly in the rights of the Princes of Carbery and Muskerry, subject only to the normal approval and registration of a MacCarthy Mor.
 And while their overlord, MacCarthy Mor, correctly is vested with all the incorporeal inheritances given no current successor as MacCarthy Reagh or MacCarthy Muskerry, we think it best to wait at least one further generation before alienating anything which would be in the hands of the ruling princes of Carbery and Muskerry if indeed extant.

 *even O Hart in his ‘Irish Pedigrees’ identified living descendants in several lines in different countries.
 This included persons he referred to as the correct Prince of Carbery and as the correct Prince of Muskerry, with these lines extant till the time of his publishing the work, late 19th century.
 UPDATE: January 2013.
 The Association has been contacted by a person who provided an update from O Hart regarding the line of Carbery, stating that indeed a legitimate MacCarthy Reagh exists today!
 We have given our advices as to what that 'Derbhfine' needs to do in order to ensure correct proclamation and acceptance/recognition that the chieftainship is the proper succession.
 We will advise further as we receive information.
 Naturally, per our own agenda, we will be more than pleased if a new MacCarthy Reagh can be verified!
+UPDATE: July 2016.
+There is additional information now as regards the line which O Hart specified as the continuing line of the Princes of Carbery.
+We now believe it is extinct, as of only 1992.
+There are a few others who now are assembling their descents from the chiefly line, with a view to proclaiming as 'the' MacCarthy Reagh.
+More update will follow as we are able.

 ♦ ♦ ♦